This travel guide was prepared by: Helmut Ebert, international trading company

 136 West Main Street | Welland Ontario Canada L3C 5A2

 I have severe hearing problems - please contact me by e-mail

-In January 2004 I had my first encounter with Schmiedefeld.
+I had my first encounter with Schmiedefeld in during a visit in January.
 There was heavy snowfall and the streets were lined by walls of snow.

 Later, when it cleared up a little bit I saw many tourists who obviously came to this village for winter sport.
 It is well known for that.
 Another advantage of the location of Schmiedefeld in the Thuringian Forest is its proximity to the "Rennsteig", the famous hiking path.